iriusrisk/startleft/docs/startleft-processors/iac/tf/Terraform-how-mapping-file-works.md

 1. **special mapping fields** specifies an alternative mapping when $source returns no object
 2. **special mapping fields** set the selected resources as the object to be mapped
-3. **special mapping fields** specifies the attribute to execute the $mappingLookups logic
+3. **special mapping fields** specifies the attribute over the one the $mappingLookups logic will be executed
 4. contains a set of regular expressions to search inside the string defined in $mappingType and $mappingPath.
-This field may be multiple because there may be more than one service to infer.
+This field may be multiple because there may be more than one service to infer
 5. if **regex** match with the $mappingPath the component is created

-:material-information-outline: This configuration maps a s3 by the existence of a resource with `resource_type == aws_vpc_endpoint` and `*.service_name[0] match regex ^(.*)s3$` but it is only executed in case **none resource of aws_s3_bucket type exists**
+>   :material-information-outline: This configuration maps a s3 by the existence of a resource with
+    `resource_type == aws_vpc_endpoint` and `*.service_name[0] match regex ^(.*)s3$`
+    but it is only executed in case **none resource of aws_s3_bucket type exists**.

 ??? tip "AltSource Template Pattern"